Determining the Feasibility

 13. Do you need to hire an expert to refine the sales forecast?

-14. Are you willing to hire an expert to refine the sales forecast?
+14. Are you willing to hire an expert to refine the sales forecast? ____________

 Supply